HgAlexx/Hg.SaveHistory/README.md

 This may be the case if steam is installed inside "Program Files".
 You can either move your steam installation folder or launch SaveHistory as administrator.

+2. Screenshots are not working

+Sadly I didn't found a way to take screenshot of vulkan fullscreen games, so for these only windowed will work, or using opengl.

+This apply to Doom 2016 and Doom Eternal.

 ## TODO:

 - Write guide and API documentation for the creation of third party engines